TITANs1506/CTF/Cookie Arena/HolaCTF 2023/Web/Code get Flag.md

 See the filter we know that we only can upload code with ascii, under 1000 words and not contain the word in `blocked`.
 But the blocked list can block all things??

-After testing some function, i realize that if the blocked word in s string, it not block any more.
+After testing some function, i realize that if the blocked word in a string, it not block any more.
 So a have an idea of using a very cool function of python.
 The `f-string`.

 That idea lead me to this: `f'{__import__('os')}'.
 Which can import the mighty os function and i can do many things from now.
 Start this payload to see the current file:
 ```